• Skip to main content

 • To the bowl of a stand mixer fitted with the paddle attachment, add granulated and brown sugars, egg yolk, pumpkin puree, and vanilla.
 Add the cooled brown butter and mix on medium-low speed until well combined.
 Scrape down sides of bowl.

-• To make the cream cheese filling, make sure your cream cheese is at room temperature, or slightly warmer.
+• Make sure your cream cheese is at room temperature, or slightly warmer.
 Add the cream cheese and sifted powdered sugar to the bowl of a stand mixer fitted with the paddle attachment.
 Beat on medium speed for several minutes, stopping a few times to scrape the mixture down from the sides.

 • Once cream cheese and sugar mixture is smooth and without lumps, add the egg and vanilla and mix well.

-• Place 8 cookie dough shapes on a parchment lined cookie sheet at one time (two rows of three, plus one row of two cookies in the middle.)
+• Place 8 of the prepared cookie dough balls on a parchment lined cookie sheet (two rows of three, plus one row of two cookies in the middle.)
 Using a teaspoon, measure out 2 teaspoons of cream cheese filling into the center indent of each cookie.
 They will be heaped full, but the filling shouldn't run when baked.

-• Bake one cookie sheet at a time for 13-15 minutes, until edges are beginning to firm up and crack slightly.
+• Bake one sheet of cookies at a time for 13-15 minutes, until edges are beginning to firm up and crack slightly.
 Cool on sheet for 10 minutes and then transfer to a cooling rack.

 • For added visual interest, flavor, and an excellent textural crunch, sprinkle each baked cookie with turbinado sugar and a dash of cinnamon.